MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

   - **Transaction Date:** Date a subscription change happened.
 For example, a customer buying or canceling a subscription.
   - **Is it a recurring subscription:** Boolean true/false field that determines if the subscription will renew with the same subscription ID without customer intervention.
   - **Recurrence Frequency (in months):** For recurring subscriptions, the month the subscription will renew.
 For example, a yearly subscription that automatically renews for a customer every year for another year has the value 12.
+  - **Subscription Amount**: Amount of currency a customer pays for the subscription renewal.
+It can help identify patterns for different levels of subscriptions.
 - At least two activity records for 50% of the customers you want to calculate churn for.
 Customer activities must include:
   - **Primary key:** Unique identifier for an activity.
 For example, a website visit or a usage record showing the customer viewed a TV show episode.
   - **Timestamp:** Date and time of the event identified by the primary key.
   - **Event:** Name of the event you want to use.
 For example, a field called "UserAction" in a streaming video service could have the value of "Viewed".
   - **Details:** Detailed information about the event.
 For example, a field called "ShowTitle" in a streaming video service could have the value of a video a customer watched.
 - Less than 20% missing values in the data field of the provided entity.

-### Recommended data

-The following data is optional, but recommended for increased model performance.

-- **Subscription Amount** (optional): Amount of currency a customer pays for the subscription renewal.
-It can help identify patterns for different levels of subscriptions.

 ## Create a subscription churn prediction